Bounds for variables with few occurrences in conjunctive normal forms: Full subsumption resolution / extension

 If we start with the full clause-sets $A(V)$, then by strict full subsumption resolution we obtain exactly all unsatisfiable hitting clause-sets: \begin{lem} If for some finite $V \subset \Va$ we have $A(V) \tsubress F$, then $F \in \Uclash$ holds.
 And for $F \in \Uclash$ we have $A(\var(F)) \tsubress F$. \end{lem} \begin{prf} The first part follows by Lemma \ref{lem:aux2subsumpR}, Part \ref{lem:aux2subsumpR5} (and $A(V) \in \Uclash$).
 And for the second part note, that if $F \in \Uclash$ has a non-full clause, then a strict full subsumption extension step can be applied, where the result is still in $\Uclash$ (again by Lemma \ref{lem:aux2subsumpR}, Part \ref{lem:aux2subsumpR5}; if $F$ has only full clauses, then $F = A(\var(F))$). \Qed \end{prf}

 Recall that in Example \ref{exp:props2subsr} we have seen, that strict full subsumption extension does not maintain minimal unsatisfiability in general.
-Now we show that from arbitrary minimally unsatisfiable $F$ we can indeed go all the way up to $A(\var(F))$, while staying in $\Musat$, when we additionally allow partial saturation: \begin{lem} For $F \in \Musat$ we can obtain $A(\var(F))$ from $F$ by a series of strict full subsumption extensions in combination with partial saturations, where all intermediate results stay in $\Musat$. \end{lem} \begin{prf} If $F \in \Musat$ has a non-full clause, and if strict full subsumption extension can not be applied in order to obtain $F' \in \Musat$, then by Lemma \ref{lem:aux2subsumpR}, Part \ref{lem:aux2subsumpR3ab}, a partial saturation is possible. \Qed \end{prf}
+Now we show that from arbitrary minimally unsatisfiable $F$ we can indeed go all the way up to $A(\var(F))$, while staying in $\Musat$, when we additionally allow partial saturations: \begin{lem} For $F \in \Musat$, which is not full, we can always perform a strict full subsumption extensions or a partial saturation.
+Performing these operations, for any order, any choice, as long as possible, at least one strict full subsumption extension will be performed, and the final result is $A(\var(F))$. \end{lem} \begin{prf} If $F \in \Musat$ has a non-full clause, and if strict full subsumption extension can not be applied in order to obtain $F' \in \Musat$, then by Lemma \ref{lem:aux2subsumpR}, Part \ref{lem:aux2subsumpR3ab}, a partial saturation is possible.
+By Corollary \ref{cor:charakmarsat}, Part \ref{cor:charakmarsat2}, we can not reach a full-clause-set from a non-full one just by saturation. \Qed \end{prf}

-We obtain sharp upper bounds on deficiency and number of clauses in terms of the number of variables, showing that for $F \in \Musat$ with a given number $n = n(F)$ of variables, the worst-case concerning deficiency and number of clauses is reached by $A_n \in \Uclash$: \begin{corol} For $F \in \Musat$ holds: \begin{enumerate} \item $\delta(F) \le 2^{n(F)} - n(F)$. \item $c(F) \le 2^{n(F)}$. \end{enumerate} In both cases we have equality iff $F$ is full (i.e., $F = A(\var(F))$). \end{corol} \begin{prf} For Part \ref{cor:upbdefn1} note that by Lemma \ref{lem:inv2satusubrescan} we can transform $F$ into $A(\var(F))$ by a series of steps not decreasing the deficiency.
-Thus $\delta(F) \le \delta(A(\var(F))) = 2^{n(F)} - n(F)$.
-For Part \ref{cor:upbdefn2} note $c(F) = \delta(F) + n(F) \le 2^{n(F)}$ (by Part \ref{cor:upbdefn1}).
-For $F = A(\var(F))$ these inequalities are indeed equalities.
-If we had $\delta(F) = 2^{n(F)} - n(F)$ for some non-full $F$, then some strict full subsumption extension must be possible, contradicting the upper bound of Part \ref{cor:upbdefn1}.
-And if we have $c(F) \le 2^{n(F)}$ for some non-full $F$, then again some strict full subsumption extension must be possible, contradicting the upper bound of Part \ref{cor:upbdefn2}. \Qed \end{prf}
+We obtain sharp upper bounds on deficiency and number of clauses in terms of the number of variables, showing that for $F \in \Musat$ with $n$ variables the worst-case concerning deficiency and number of clauses is reached by $A_n \in \Uclash$: \begin{corol} For $F \in \Musat$ holds $\delta(F) \le 2^{n(F)} - n(F)$ (equivalently, $c(F) \le 2^{n(F)}$).
+We have equality iff $F$ is full (i.e., $F = A(\var(F))$). \end{corol} \begin{prf} By Lemma \ref{lem:inv2satusubrescan} we can transform $F$ into $A(\var(F))$ by a series of steps not decreasing the number of clauses.
+Thus $c(F) \le c(A(\var(F))) = 2^{n(F)}$.
+For non-full $F$, at least one strict full subsumption extension was performed in the transformation (Lemma \ref{lem:inv2satusubrescan}), and so here $c(F) < 2^{n(F)}$. \Qed \end{prf}